openmrs/openmrs-esm-user-dashboard-widgets/docs/adr-05-reports-configuration.md

 ## Context

 Each report link widget needs to be configured in dashboard configurations.
+It will show report data in chart or table in a popup window when a report link is clicked.

 ## Decision